-Number of Shares Percentage of Outstanding Shares Legacy Banzai Chief Executive Officer (1) 2,311,134 15.51% Existing Legacy Banzai Securityholders (2) 6,421,985 43.09% Public Stockholders (3) 518,711 3.48% Sponsor Persons (4) 4,528,499 30.38% Alco (5) 825,000 5.53% Yorkville (6) 300,000 2.01% Pro forma Common Stock (7) 14,905,329 100.00%
+Number of Shares Percentage of Outstanding Shares

+Legacy Banzai Chief Executive Officer (1) 2,311,134 14.40%

+Existing Legacy Banzai Securityholders (2) 6,421,985 40.00%

+Public Stockholders (3) 518,711 3.20%

+Sponsor Persons (4) 4,528,499 28.30%

+Alco (5) 825,000 5.20%

+Yorkville (6) 300,000 1.90%

+Cantor (7) 1,113,927 7.00%

+Pro forma Common Stock (8) 16,019,256 100.00%

 - (1) Consists of 2,311,134 shares of Class B Common Stock held by Mr. Davy. - (2) Consists of all shares of Class A Common Stock issued to Legacy Banzai securityholders at the Closing pursuant to the Merger Agreement, including 3,692,878 Legacy Banzai shares initially issued upon conversion of the Subordinated Convertible Notes and SAFE Rights.
 Does not include shares of Class B Common Stock issued to the Legacy Banzai Chief Executive Officer, Mr. Davy, at the Closing pursuant to the Merger Agreement. - (3) Reflects 122,210 public shares remaining after redemptions of 3,207,428 public shares in connection with the Closing, plus 396,501 shares of Class A Common Stock issued to certain parties at Closing in exchange for the 396,501 shares of 7GC Class B Common Stock surrendered and forfeited by Sponsor at the Closing pursuant to the Non-Redemption Agreements. - (4) Consists of 4,428,499 shares of Class A Common Stock held currently by the Sponsor and 100,000 shares held by independent board members of the Sponsor.
-Excludes (i) 825,000 shares surrendered and forfeited by the Sponsor to 7GC for no consideration pursuant to the Share Transfer Agreements at Closing and (ii) 396,501 shares surrendered and forfeited by Sponsor to 7GC for no consideration pursuant to the Non-Redemption Agreements. - (5) Reflects the issuance of an aggregate of 825,000 shares of Class A Common Stock to Alco at the Closing pursuant to the Share Transfer Agreements.
-Excludes shares received by Alco as an existing securityholder of Legacy Banzai at the Closing pursuant to the Merger Agreement. - (6) Reflects the issuance of the Yorkville Closing Shares at the Closing pursuant to the SEPA and the Merger Agreement. - (7) This table only includes outstanding shares and does not include shares that may be issued in the future or shares underlying securities convertible into or exercisable for shares, including (i) the 11,500,000 Public Warrants, (ii) shares issuable upon conversion of the Senior Convertible Notes remaining outstanding at

-Closing, (iii) any Cantor Fee Shares issued post-Closing and substantially concurrently with the filing of this prospectus, (iv), shares of Common Stock that may be issued pursuant to Advances under the SEPA, and (v) shares of Common Stock underlying the GEM Warrant issued on December 15, 2023 and any convertible debenture issued to GEM following the Closing.
+Excludes (i) 825,000 shares surrendered and forfeited by the Sponsor to 7GC for no consideration pursuant to the Share Transfer Agreements at Closing and (ii) 396,501 shares surrendered and forfeited by Sponsor to 7GC for no consideration pursuant to the Non-Redemption Agreements.
+Does not (i) exclude 105,000 shares of Class A Common Stock and 50,000 shares of Class A Common Stock transferred to Cohen and Seaport, respectively, (ii) exclude 100,000 shares of Class A Common Stock that were cancelled, or (iii) include 890,611 shares of Class A Common Stock issued upon conversion of the 7GC Promissory Notes. - (5) Reflects the issuance of an aggregate of 825,000 shares of Class A Common Stock to Alco at the Closing pursuant to the Share Transfer Agreements.
+Excludes shares received by Alco as an existing securityholder of Legacy Banzai at the Closing pursuant to the Merger Agreement. - (6) Reflects the issuance of the Yorkville Closing Shares at the Closing pursuant to the SEPA and the Merger Agreement. - (7) Reflects the issuance of 1,113,927 shares of Class A Common Stock to Cantor per the terms of the amended Fee Reduction Agreement. - (8) This table only includes outstanding shares and does not include shares that may be issued in the future or shares underlying securities convertible into or exercisable for shares, including (i) the 11,500,000 Public Warrants, (ii) shares issuable upon conversion of the Senior Convertible Notes remaining outstanding at Closing, (iii) shares of Class A Common Stock that may be issued pursuant to Advances under the SEPA, and (iv) shares of Class A Common Stock underlying the GEM Warrant issued on December 15, 2023 and any GEM Promissory Note shares of Class A Common Stock (the "Conversion Shares") that may become issuable to GEM following the Closing in the event the Company fails to timely make any required monthly payments under the terms of the promissory note pursuant to the GEM Settlement Agreement.